 The SDP standard has a pivotal status in this architecture.
-We will see in the following description that we also use it to carry session descriptions in MGCP.
+In the following description it is used to carry session descriptions in MGCP.

-3.3 Relation to RFC 3435 and ABNF Grammar
+6.3 Relation to RFC 3435 and ABNF Grammar

 RFC 3435 includes a formal description of the MGCP protocol syntax following the "Augmented BNF for Syntax Specifications".
 This formal description is referenced by developers for the creation of interoperable devices.
 A copy of the MGCP protocol syntax, annotated and edited to indicate its applicability to PacketCable specifications, is provided in Appendix G. Adherence to these guidelines can improve interoperability by minimizing failures caused by different interpretations of syntax and grammar.